brundinm/brundinm/README.md

   - CCL (Common Command Language) (Z38.58 ANSI/NISO standard for information retrieval in OPACs and databases)
-  - CQL (Contextual Query Language) (Library of Congress's CQL query using the SRU &#91;Search/Retrieve via URL&#91; protocol)
+  - CQL (Contextual Query Language) (Library of Congress's CQL query using the SRU &#91;Search/Retrieve via URL&#93; protocol)
-  - DIALOG (command language of the DIALOG system, an online search system provided as a subscription service of Dialog Information Retrieval Services)
+  - DIALOG (command language of the DIALOG system, an online search system provided as a subscription service from Dialog Information Retrieval Services)
   - iTQL (RDF query language of the Mulgara triplestore &#91;database of RDF triples&#93;)